NBA Players And Coaches Talk Social Justice: ‘Our Job At The Least Is To Keep These Conversations Going’

 Brown added that even though NBA players don’t have political power, they have influence and care about the communities that they play in.

 Milwaukee Bucks guard Sterling Brown reiterated the importance of players getting behind Taylor and her family, saying it isn’t something they can let slip away.
-Brown was himself a victim of a wrongful arrest in 2018 after a parking violation in Milwaukee.
+According to Fansided’s Behind the Buck Pass, Brown was himself a victim of a wrongful arrest in 2018 after a parking violation in Milwaukee.
 The Southern Methodist University product was thrown on the ground and tased only to have no charges filed against him.

-But it is not just players speaking out, NBA coaches are making their voices heard as well.
+It is not just players speaking out as NBA coaches are making their voices heard as well.
 Dallas Mavericks head coach Rick Carlisle said the only way to overcome racial inequality is to face our history head on and talk about it.
 Head coach of the Indiana Pacers, Nate McMillan, even had his players watch 13, a documentary which explores the 1865 ratification of the 13th Amendment that officially outlawed slavery in the United States.

 McMillan argued he was just a coach and was not trying to be an activist or history teacher by airing the film for his team.